sebproell/4C/doc/readthedocs/postprocessing.rst

 The ``post_processor`` script has a lot of options to specify the post processing details.
 A complete list of these options is printed to the screen when executing ``./post_processor --help`` .
 Most of these options are self-explanatory.
-Other ouput format filters are available via the ``--filter`` option.
+Other output format filters are available via the ``--filter`` option.
 Here the vtu filter is of particular interest when you want to convert the results to VTK file format, and did not provide the direct vtk output (see :ref:`above <directvtkoutput>`).